ShaliniDikshit/ml_assignment_2/README.md

 The following classification models were implemented:

-1. Logistic Regression
+1. Logistic Regression : A linear classification model that predicts probability using a sigmoid function.
-2. Decision Tree Classifier
+2. Decision Tree Classifier : A tree-based model that splits data based on feature conditions.
-3. K-Nearest Neighbor (kNN)
+3. K-Nearest Neighbor (kNN) : A distance-based algorithm that classifies a sample based on its nearest neighbors.
-4. Naive Bayes (Gaussian)
+4. Naive Bayes (Gaussian) : A probabilistic model based on Bayes’ theorem with independence assumptions.
-5. Random Forest (Ensemble)
+5. Random Forest (Ensemble) : An ensemble method that combines multiple decision trees to improve accuracy.
-6. XGBoost (Ensemble)
+6. XGBoost (Ensemble) : A gradient boosting algorithm that builds trees sequentially to minimize error.

 ---